Walk into any Texas Roadhouse restaurant and you will see, smell and hear the very tangible culture of this remarkable company. In a word, it’s fun.

 For Hart the secret to Texas Roadhouse’s success is no secret at all.

-For many organizations growth threatens culture; requiring more processes, systems and rules to keep things moving smoothly.
-Texas Roadhouse focuses heavily on training to ensure the restaurant’s culture of fun grows, thrives, and continues to stick.
+For many organisations growth threatens culture; requiring more processes, systems and rules to keep things moving smoothly.
+Texas Roadhouse focuses heavily on training to ensure the restaurant’s culture of fun grows, thrives and continues to stick.

 “We train both management and employees across the board, not just about the specs and the procedures and how to cut a legendary steak and how to make legendary green beans, but also about the culture of what this company is all about inside the four walls,” says Lisa Dwelly, director of employee development.
 “Our guests visit Texas Roadhouse because it is such a fun exciting environment, so we train our management and our staff how to really show that on a daily basis.”